 First, find a clean and well lit working space to safely work on the sculpture.
 Most bronze sculptures remain in beautiful original condition until they are moved, cleaned or handled - a poorly planned work space can change a dirty sculpture into a broken sculpture very quickly.

-Now begin to polish the sculpture.
-We prefer to use the cheapest brands of paper towels for cleaning, like Bounty Basic, as they have a very slight roughness to the material that helps remove the dirty wax.
-This is time consuming if the sculpture is in particularly bad shape, but it is imperative to take time and remove all dirt, as it will turn slightly green and hazy under fresh wax if the surface is not perfectly clean.
+Now begin to clean the surface of the sculpture.
+If the surface is particularly dirty and needs to be washed, one safe method is to use saliva.
+The enzymes in saliva safely break down dirt while having no negative effect on the patina.
+Every square inch of the sculpture must be cleaned and free of grime before proceeding to wax.
+While the process is time consuming if the sculpture is in particularly bad shape, it is imperative to take time and remove all dirt or there is a risk the surface will turn slightly green and hazy under fresh wax if the surface is not perfectly clean.

 After the bronze has been satisfactorily polished and cleaned of all dirt, grime and residue, clean it with a lint-free cotton cloth to remove any remaining dust.